cindydhy/cindydhy.github.io/README.md

 # cindydhy.github.io

 Note to self:
-To generate a production build and deploy it to GitHub Pages `npm run deploy`
+To generate a production build and deploy it to GitHub Pages <br>
+`npm run deploy`